Patrick Peterson: 2014

-The Arizona Cardinals finished with an 11-5 record in 2014 and qualified for a playoff berth.
-On January 3, 2015, Peterson played in his first career postseason game and recorded two combined tackles during a 16-27 loss to the Carolina Panthers in the NFC Wild Card Round.
+The Cardinals finished with an 11–5 record in 2014 and qualified for a playoff berth.
+On January 3, 2015, Peterson played in his first career postseason game and recorded two combined tackles during a 16–27 loss to the Panthers in the NFC Wild Card Round.

 Shortly after the 2014 NFL season, Peterson announced that he had been diagnosed with diabetes.
 He stated that this affected his performance in the 2014 season, that he had the disease under control, and was ready for the 2015 season.
 He was ranked #19 by his fellow players on the NFL Top 100 Players of 2015.

 2015

 Peterson was named the starting cornerback and had full-time punt return duties after the departure of Ted Ginn Jr.

-On September 20, 2015, he recorded three solo tackles and intercepted Jay Cutler during a 48-23 win over the Chicago Bears.
-In Week 5, he collected four combined tackles and intercepted a pass off Matthew Stafford, as the Arizona Cardinals defeated the Detroit Lions 42-17.
-The following game, he earned a season-high five solo tackles as the Cardinals were defeated by the Pittsburgh Steelers 13-25.
+On September 20, 2015, he recorded three solo tackles and intercepted Jay Cutler during a 48–23 win over the Chicago Bears.
+In Week 5, he collected four combined tackles and intercepted a pass off Matthew Stafford, as the Cardinals defeated the Lions 42–17.
+The following game, he earned a season-high five solo tackles as the Cardinals were defeated by the Steelers 13–25.
 Although he started all 16 games, Peterson finished with a career low 35 combined tackles (35 solo), eight pass deflections, and made two interceptions.

-The Arizona Cardinals won the NFC West with a 13-3 record, receiving a playoff berth and a first round bye as the NFC's second seed.
-After defeating the Green Bay Packers 26-20 in the Divisional Round, in which Peterson had a 100-yard pick-six off Aaron Rodgers negated due to a defensive holding penalty, the Cardinals went on the face the Carolina Panthers in the NFC Championship.
+The Cardinals won the NFC West with a 13–3 record, receiving a playoff berth and a first round bye as the NFC's second seed.
+After defeating the Green Bay Packers 26–20 in the Divisional Round, in which Peterson had a 100-yard pick-six off Aaron Rodgers negated due to a defensive holding penalty, the Cardinals went on to the face the Panthers in the NFC Championship.
 Peterson recorded five combined tackles and returned an interception off Cam Newton for 70 yards, as the Cardinals lost 49–15.

 He was selected to the 2016 Pro Bowl as a cornerback, marking his fifth straight, and was voted first-team All-Pro for the third time.
 He was also ranked 18th best player by his fellow NFL players on the NFL Top 100 Players of 2016.